calimero-archive/docs/docs/tutorial/voting-tutoral.md

 sidebar_position: 1
 ---

-This tutorial will guide you through the process of deploying a voting smart contract Dapp on the Calimero Network.
+This tutorial will guide you through the process of deploying a voting smart contract Dapp on the Calimero network.

 ## Prerequisite